 La Mallorquina is the first stop when it comes to tradition and pastries in Madrid.
 They have been preparing San Isidro doughnuts in all their versions for more than a century and their size is somewhat larger than those usually sold in other establishments.
 This year they have added the chocolate doughnut to join Siempre seremos pequeños.

-📍 Calle Mayor, 2 (Sol); calle Velázquez, 39 (Salamanca); calle de Arapiles, 1 (Chamberí) and avenida de Europa, 13 (Moraleja Green shopping center).
+📍 Calle Mayor, 2 (Sol); Calle Velázquez, 39 (Salamanca); Calle de Arapiles, 1 (Chamberí) and Avenida de Europa, 13 (Moraleja Green Shopping Center).

 2. Casa Mira